death-of-rats/death-of-rats.github.io/posts/github-+-nikola.md

 .. type: text
 -->

 How to start GitHub repo for hosting pages with Nikola.
 I want a branch (let us name it `source`) where I will keep my project.
 I plan to generate static files to some folder and push it to the `master` branch.
-In other words `master` branch will have my site and `source` branch will have the whole Nikola engine with my source files.
+In other words, `master` branch will have my site and `source` branch will have the whole Nikola engine with my source files.

 I need to create new repo: *<username>.github.io* on GitHub page.
-Next I will clone it to the local folder, make my branch and push it.
+Next, I will clone it to the local folder, make my branch and push it.

 ```sh
 git clone git@github.com:death-of-rats/death-of-rats.github.io.git